020 88309782

 Let us just warn you about something.
 The companies providing sanding machines for hire don’t make a real profit from renting their equipment.
 These machines are expensive and their lifespan isn’t that long due to often being left in unskilled hands.
 The majority of the profit those companies make is made from selling abrasives.
 Don’t be fooled by cheap hire costs.
 With that said, let us move on.

 The first piece of equipment you need is a 200 mm belt sander.
-Preferably one manufactured from a well-known company like Lagler or Bona.
-The belt sander will do the majority of the work but you still need a machine for those hard to reach places – edge sander (178mm).
+Preferably one manufactured by a well-known company like Lagler or Bona.
+The belt sander will do the majority of the work but you still need a machine for those hard-to-reach places – edge sander (178mm).
 Products like Bona Edge and Lagler Unico are always a safe bet.

 Sanding a Wooden Floor